 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-The first commercial oil discovery in Angola was made in 1955 in the onshore Kwanza (Cuanza) basin.
-Since that discovery, Angola’s oil industry has grown substantially, despite a civil war that occurred from 1975 to 2002.
+The first commercial oil discovery in Angola was made in 1955 in the onshore Kwanza (Cuanza) basin.1 Since that discovery, Angola’s oil industry has grown substantially, despite a civil war that occurred from 1975 to 2002.
 Currently, oil production comes almost entirely from offshore fields off the coast of Cabinda and deepwater fields in the Lower Congo basin.
-There is small-scale production from onshore fields, but onshore exploration and production have been limited in the past due to conflict.
+There is small-scale production from onshore fields, but onshore exploration and production have been limited in the past because of conflict.

-In 2013, Angola produced 1.8 million barrels per day (bbl/d) of petroleum and other liquids, of which more than 1.7 million bbl/d was crude oil.
-Angola’s oil production grew by an annual average of more than 15% from 2002 to 2008 as production started from multiple deepwater fields that were discovered in the 1990s.
-The first deepwater field to come online was the Chevron-operated Kuito field (block 14) in 1999.
-Since then, international oil companies (IOCs), led by Total, Chevron, ExxonMobil, and BP (formerly called British Petroleum), have brought on additional deepwater fields and are in the process of developing new ones.
+In 2014, Angola produced 1.75 million barrels per day (bbl/d) of petroleum and other liquids, of which almost 1.7 million bbl/d was crude oil.
+Angola’s oil production grew by an annual average of 15% from 2002 to 2008 as production started from multiple deepwater fields that were discovered in the 1990s.
+The first deepwater field to come online was the Chevron-operated Kuito field (Block 14) in late 1999.2 Since then, international oil companies (IOCs), led by Total, Chevron, ExxonMobil, and BP have started production at additional deepwater fields and are in the process of developing new ones.

 Angola’s economy is largely dependent on oil production.
-Oil revenue accounted for almost 80% of total government revenue and grants in 2011, according to the International Monetary Fund (IMF).
-The U.S. Energy Information Administration (EIA) estimates that net oil export revenue in 2014 (unadjusted for inflation), $3 billion less than in 2013 because of decreased production and the decline in average annual crude oil prices.
-Angola's dependence on oil revenue makes it vulnerable to oil price volatility.
+Oil export revenue accounted for close to 97% of total export revenue in 2012, according to the International Monetary Fund (IMF).3 The U.S. Energy Information Administration estimates that Angola earned $24 billion in net oil export revenue in 2014 (unadjusted for inflation), $3 billion less than in 2013 because of decreased production and the decline in average annual crude oil prices.
+Angola's dependence on oil revenue makes it vulnerable to a decline in oil prices.
 During Angola’s oil production boom from 2002 to 2008, gross domestic product (GDP) grew by an annual average of 15%, according to data from the World Bank.
-GDP growth fell to 2.4% in 2009 due to the global financial crisis and the drop in oil prices, but it recovered to 5.2% in 2012 and 6.8% in 2012 as oil prices increased.4 The recent decline in oil prices, coupled with Angola’s stagnant production, is expected to adversely impact the country’s economic growth this year.
+GDP growth fell to 2.4% in 2009 following the global financial crisis and the drop in oil prices, but it recovered to 5.2% in 2012 and 6.8% in 2013 as oil prices increased.4 The recent decline in oil prices, coupled with Angola’s stagnant production, is expected to adversely impact the country’s economic growth this year.

-Despite being the third-largest economy in Sub-Saharan Africa, in terms of GDP, around 36% of Angolans live below the poverty line (living on less than $1.25 per day), although that proportion has declined substantially from 68% in 2001.5 The latest 2012 estimate from the World Bank indicates that only 40% of Angolans have access to electricity, leaving about 8 million people without access.
-As a result, the majority of people typically use traditional solid biomass and waste (typically consisting of wood, charcoal, manure, and crop residues) to meet off-grid heating and cooking needs, mainly in rural areas where the electrification rate is only 8%.
+Despite being the third-largest economy in sub-Saharan Africa (in terms of nominal GDP) more than 30% of Angolans live below the poverty line (living on less than $1.25 per day), although that proportion has declined substantially from 68% in 2001.5 The latest 2012 estimate from the International Energy Agency indicates that only 30% of Angolans have access to electricity, leaving 15 million people without access.6 As a result, most people use traditional solid biomass and waste (typically consisting of wood, charcoal, manure, and crop residues) to meet off-grid heating and cooking needs, mainly in rural areas where the electrification rate is only 8%.
 In 2012, almost 50% of the Angola’s primary energy consumption consisted of traditional solid biomass and waste (Figure 1).
 However, that amount may be understated as estimates of traditional biomass consumption are imprecise because biomass sources are not typically traded in easily observable commercial markets.

-Sonangol, Angola’s national oil company, is a shareholder in almost all oil and natural gas exploration and production blocks.
-International oil companies (IOCs) from the United States and Europe lead oil and natural gas exploration and production in Angola.
-Companies from China also participate in the industries, but mostly as shareholders in exploration blocks.
+Sonangol, Angola’s national oil company, is a shareholder in almost all oil and natural gas exploration and production projects.
+International oil companies from the United States and Europe lead oil and natural gas exploration and production in Angola.
+Companies from China have been increasing their participation in the industry.

 In 1976, the government of Angola created a national oil company, the Sociedade Nacional de Combustiveis de Angola (Sonangol).
-Sonangol is currently a shareholder in almost all oil and natural gas production and exploration blocks in Angola, with the exception of a couple of deepwater producing blocks, and the company operates Angola’s only oil refinery.
-Sonangol owns 17 subsidiaries that operate throughout the oil and natural gas industries performing functions such as exploration, production and marketing of crude oil, storage, and marketing of petroleum derivatives.
+Sonangol is currently a shareholder in almost all oil and natural gas production and exploration projects in Angola, with the exception of a couple of deepwater producing projects, and the company operates Angola’s only oil refinery.
+Sonangol owns 17 subsidiaries that operate throughout the oil and natural gas industry, performing functions such as exploration, production and marketing of crude oil, storage, and marketing of petroleum derivatives.

-Sonangol is becoming more involved in international ventures, and the company currently has interests in Brazil, Cuba, Iraq, São Tome and Principe, Venezuela, and in the Gulf of Mexico.
+Sonangol is becoming more involved in international ventures, and the company currently has interests in Brazil, Cuba, São Tome and Principe, Venezuela, and in the Gulf of Mexico.
 In early 2012, Sonangol pulled out of Iran’s South Pars-12 natural gas project after U.S. sanctions on Iran were tightened.
 Sonangol was also forced to pull out of Iraq in 2014.
 The company had been experiencing repeated attacks on the oil fields it was operating (Qaiyarah and Najmah) because of militant violence in Iraq’s northwest Ninawa Province.10 Sonangol continues to explore opportunities around the globe as it aims to establish itself as a major international player.

-Angola holds almost 9.1 billion barrels of proved crude oil reserves, according to the latest estimates from the Oil & Gas Journal (OGJ) released in January 2014.
-Most of the proved reserves are located in the offshore parts of the Lower Congo and Kwanza basins.
-Typically, most exploration and production activities have been located in the offshore part of the Lower Congo basin, but the onshore and offshore Kwanza basin is receiving more attention from IOCs because of its pre-salt formations.
+Angola holds 9 billion barrels of proved crude oil reserves, according to the latest estimates from the Oil & Gas Journal (OGJ) released in January 2015.12 Most of the proved reserves are located in the offshore parts of the Lower Congo and Kwanza basins.
+Typically, most exploration and production activities have been located in the offshore part of the Lower Congo basin, but the onshore and offshore Kwanza basin is receiving more attention from IOCs because of its presalt formations.

 Production and exploration

 Oil production in Angola gradually increased from the 1960s to the 1990s, reaching almost 750,000 bbl/d by 2000.
 During this period, production came mostly from offshore fields off the coast of Cabinda, an enclave and province of Angola that has been disputed.
-Deepwater exploration in Angola began in 1991 with the lease of Block 16.
-Additional deepwater blocks were licensed out in 1994, which led to more than 50 significant discoveries.
+Deepwater exploration in Angola began in the early 1990s.
+In 1994, deepwater blocks were licensed out, which led to more than 50 significant discoveries.
 As a result, between 2002 and 2008 oil production boomed as multiple deepwater fields came online.

-Angola’s total oil (petroleum and other liquids) production peaked in 2008, reaching nearly 2.0 million bbl/d, of which more than 1.9 million bbl/d was crude oil (Figure 2).
-Despite some new oil fields coming online, Angola’s total oil production remained relatively stagnant over the past few years, total oil production has averaged around 1.8 million bbl/d (1.7 million bbl/d in 2014.
+Angola’s total oil (petroleum and other liquids) production peaked in 2008, reaching nearly 2.0 million bbl/d, of which 1.9 million bbl/d was crude oil (Figure 2).
+Despite some new oil fields coming online, Angola’s total oil production remained relatively stagnant over the past few years and declined slightly by 50,000 bbl/d to average 1.75 million bbl/d in 2014.
 Angola’s production has been stagnant as a result of persistent technical problems related to water injection systems, gas cooling, and floating, production, storage, and offloading (FPSO) units associated with some projects.
 The technical problems have caused lengthy maintenance work and disruptions to supply from some fields.
 Rapid reservoir depletion has also resulted in steep decline rates at some fields.

 |Kizomba B (Kizomba, Dikanza)||Kissanje||Kizomba B FPSO|